-Response to any INNS will depend on the species detected and be proportionate to the threat posed.
-In the event that one of the species in our targeted species list is found we will follow a GB High priority response guidance (personal comm.
-Dr. Elizabeth Cook, SAMS) on the action required.
+Response to an introduction of INNS will depend on the species detected and be proportionate to the threat posed.
+In the event that one of the species on our High Impact species list is found we will follow a GB High Priority response guidance on the action required.
 A flow diagram of steps taken is presented in Figure 1.
 Explanation of each step is explained here: